Relative Riemann-Zariski spaces: Relative RZ spaces and the decomposition theorem

 Let us assume that $g_Y$ is an open immersion and $g_X$ is separated and of finite type.
-We saw that if $h$ is a closed immersion, then $\gtX'$ is naturally identified with a quasi-compact open subset of $\gtX$ via $\Spa(g)$, and we say that $\gtX'$ is an {\em open subdomain} of $\gtX$.
-If, in addition, $X'$ and $Y'$ can be chosen to be affine, then we say that $\gtX'$ is an {\em affinoid subdomain} of $\gtX$.
+We saw that if $h$ is a closed immersion then $\gtX'$ is naturally identified with a quasi-compact open subset of $\gtX$ via $\Spa(g)$, and we say in this case that $\gtX'$ is an {\em open subdomain} of $\gtX$.
+If, in addition, $X'$ and $Y'$ can be chosen to be affine then we say that $\gtX'$ is an {\em affinoid subdomain} of $\gtX$.
 Note also that the situation described in the proposition appears in Deligne's proof of Nagata compactification theorem under the name of quasi-domination.
 (Recall that by a quasi-domination of $Y$ over $X'$ one means an open subscheme $Y'\subset Y$ and a morphism $Y'\to X'$ such that the morphism $Y'\to Y\times_X X'$ is a closed immersion, see \cite[\S2]{Con}.)
 The notion of quasi-domination plays a central role in Deligne's proof.
-We list simple properties of open and affinoid subdomains in the following lemma.
-Note that it will be much more difficult to prove that open subdomains are preserved under taking finite unions (remark that this is a typical situation in algebraic geometry that preimages, intersections, projective limits, etc., are much easier for study than pushouts, images, direct limits, etc.).
+We list simple properties of open and affinoid subdomains in the following lemma and stress that it will be much more difficult to prove that open subdomains are preserved under taking finite unions (in a sense, this is a typical situation in algebraic geometry that preimages, intersections, projective limits, etc., are much easier for study than pushouts, images, direct limits, etc.).

 \begin{lem} Open subdomains are transitive and are preserved by finite intersections.
 Moreover, the intersection of open subdomains $\Val_{Y_i}(X_i)$ with $i\in\{1,2\}$ is the open subdomain $\Val_{Y_1\cap Y_2}(X_1\times_X X_2)$.
-In particular, if $X$ is separated and $\gtX_i$'s are affinoid, then $\gtX_{12}$ is affinoid. \end{lem} \begin{proof} This follows from the analogous lemma \ref{afflem} concerning the spaces $\Spa$. \end{proof}
+In particular, if $X$ is separated and $\gtX_i$'s are affinoid then $\gtX_{12}$ is affinoid. \end{lem} \begin{proof} This follows from the analogous Lemma \ref{afflem} concerning the spaces $\Spa$. \end{proof}

 The following remark will not be used in the sequel.

 \begin{rem} (i) Our definition of RZ spaces is a straightforward generalization of the classical one.
 It is also possible to define RZ spaces directly as follows: an affinoid space is a topological space $\gtX=\Val_B(A)$ provided with two sheaves of rings $\calO_\gtX\subset\calM_\gtX$ (which can be defined in a natural way), and general spaces are pasted from affinoid ones along affinoid subdomains.